 Of those employees receiving dental care benefits, 85 percent are covered by a fee-for-service type plan.
 Only 8 percent of employees are covered by a dental health maintenance organization (HMO) and 6 percent are covered by a dental health preferred provider organization (PPO).

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Fewer medium and large private employers provide dental care for employees on the Internet at http://www.bls.gov/opub/ted/1998/sep/wk5/art02.htm (visited June 19, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Fewer medium and large private employers provide dental care for employees at https://www.bls.gov/opub/ted/1998/sep/wk5/art02.htm (visited October 03, 2022).